pvandervelde/mindvortex/src/posts/2100-01-01-Sofware-development-pipeline-In-the-build-system-or-not.md

       care most about is 'build' or 'build job'.
 This however is not the case most of the time because a 'build' is just a way to create or alter an artefact, i.e. the package, container, installer etc..
 It is artefacts that people care about most because artefacts are the carrying vehicle for the features and bug fixes that the customer cares about.

-       Developers write code that turns into artefacts, testers test artefacts, artefacts are deployed and the provide the services that serve the customers.
-So the best item to track is the artefact, not a build.
-But build systems are aimed at builds, not artefacts.
+From this perspective it makes sense to track the artefacts instead of builds because the artefact flows through the entire pipeline while builds are only part of the pipeline.
+    - A third assumption is that every task can somehow be run through the build system, but this is not always the case and even when it is possible it is not necessarily sensible.
+For instance builds and deploys are fundamentally different things, one should be repeatable (builds) and can just be stopped on failure and restarted if necesary and the other is often not exactly repeatable (because artefacts can only be moved from a location once etc.) and should often not just be stopped (but rolled-back or not 'committed').
+Another example is long running tests for which the results may be fed back into the build system if required but that doesn't necessarily make sense.

-- Having the build system be the the center of the pipeline means that the build system will have to start storing persistent data with all the issues that come with this kind of data.
+- If the build system is the the center of the pipeline then that means that the build system has to start storing persistent data about the state of the pipeline with all the issues that come with this kind of data, for instance:
-  External systems will also need to be able to access this data in some kind of way so that they can either get, add or update information.
+  - The data stored in the pipeline is valuable to the development team both at the current time and in the future when the development team needs to determine where an artefact comes from.
+This means that the data needs to be kept safe for much longer than build information is normally kept.
+In order to achieve this the standard data protection rules apply for instance access controls and backups.
+  - If the pipeline gets larger or more complex

-  - If the build system has all the knowledge about the pipeline then it needs to be easily accessible and changable.
+  - The information about the pipeline needs to be easily accessible and changable both by the build system and by systems external to the build system.
 It should be possible to add additional information, e.g. the versions / names of artefacts created by a build.
 The status of the artefact as it progresses through the pipeline etc..
 All this information is important either during the pipeline process or in hindsight when the developers or customer support needs to know when a certain artefact was in the pipeline etc..
-Often build systems don't have this capability, they store just enough information that they can do what they need to do, once again they are not database systems (and if they are it is recommended that you don't tinker with them)
+Often build systems don't have this capability, they store just enough information that they can do what they need to do, and in general they are not database systems (and if they are it is recommended that you don't tinker with them and in general it is made difficult to append or add information)
-  - History is a thing.
-At some stage development or support will want to know where a specific artefact comes from.
-This historic data needs to be accessible for much longer than build information needs to be accessible for.

-     - Makes the assumption that we can just run every task through the build system, but builds and deploys are fundamentally different things.
-One should be repeatable (builds) and can just be stopped on failure and the other is often not exactly repeatable (because artefacts can only be moved from a location once etc.) and should often not just be stopped (but rolled-back or not 'committed').
+  - Build systems work much better if they are immutable, i.e. created from standard components (e.g. controller and agents) with automatically generated build jobs (more about the reasons both of these will follow in future posts).
+This allows a build system to be expanded or replaced really easily ([cattle not pets](https://medium.com/@Joachim8675309/devops-concepts-pets-vs-cattle-2380b5aab313) even for build systems).
+That is much harder if the build system is the core of your pipeline and stores all the data for it.

 - Pipelines are specific to the company producing the software because each company has a different development / release process.
 Maybe the overall system is the same (everybody is using agile now right?) but the details differ and for the pipeline the details make all the difference.
 Build system driven pipelines have a large amount of flexibilty but they are still limited to having a standard approach, i.e. the standard approach deemed sensible by the vendor

-  - Dynamic systems are harder.
-These can happen if you have multiple component stages, e.g. one artefact is build and tested which then triggers the pipeline for one or more artefacts which consume the new artefact, e.g. building a VM image with the binaries for a web service (or something like that)
-  - Build systems work much better if they are immutable, i.e. created from standard components (e.g. controller and agents) with automatically generated build jobs.
-This allows a build system to be expanded or replaced really easily (cattle not pets even for build systems).
-That is much harder if the build system is the core of your pipeline and stores all the data for it.

   - Hides the actual complexity of the build process which may lead to bad design / decisions.
 Having